For many Northern California businesses, the probability of an extended PG&E outage has increased since early 2019.

-Areas Most Likely To Be Affected By PSPS
+Areas Most Likely To Be Affected By a PSPS

 The California Public Utilities Commission created a fire threat map that shows the areas in California that are the highest risk for wildfires.
 These areas are also the most likely to be affected by a preventative PG&E power outage:

 Businesses in the Central Valley are less likely to be affected by this particular type of outage due to the relative lack of tall, dry vegetation.
 However, if your business is in the Tier 2 or Tier 3 Fire Threat Area, you could be subject to extended PSPS power outages.

 How To Protect Your Business From An Extended PG&E Outage

 The best way to protect your business from an extended PG&E power outage is to have multiple systems in place that will prevent damage and data loss to your business’s computers and other power-sensitive equipment.

 None of the following options are mutually exclusive.
 You can use any combination of these systems to protect your business from the effects power outages.